Pilgrimage to Tagaytay

 As a Christian nation, the Philippines regard Holy Week as an important part of the calendar.
 On a Black Saturday, my friends and I embarked on a short pilgrimage to the city of Tagaytay.
 Because of its cool weather and relaxed setting, Tagaytay has become a location of choice of many retreat houses and religious orders.
+Tagaytay, a serene retreat nestled in the Philippines, beckons with its captivating blend of tranquility and awe-inspiring natural beauty.

 Getting out of Manila was easy because the capital seems to be deserted at this time of the year.
 But as we neared Tagaytay, traffic started to build up.
-We had to brave a few hours along the national highway before we arrived to our first stop, the Calaruega Church in Nasugbu, Batangas.
+We had to brave a few hours along the national highway before we arrived to our first stop, the Caleruega Church in Nasugbu, Batangas.

 It is a favorite venue of couples exchanging “I do’s”.
 The scenic mountains and the artistic Transfiguration Chapel provide a great background for wedding moments, especially with its stained glass background that can make you transfixed on the artwork.
-Calaruega, run by the Dominican Order, was named after the birthplace of its patron, St. Dominic De Guzman, in Spain.
+Caleruega, run by the Dominican Order, was named after the birthplace of its patron, St. Dominic De Guzman, in Spain.

 But aside from the imposing chapel structure, the church compound is also an interesting venue for a solemn Way of the Cross reflection.
 Their slogan of “Close to Nature, Closer to God” seem to drive home a point because being surrounded by beautiful trees, with the sun shining up above, bring a breath of God’s abundance on earth.
 More interestingly, the Stations of the Cross that are carved on wood depict characters reminiscent of Filipino tribesmen.